These are occupational and physical therapists’ favorite therapy toys and games for kids!

 Using both sides of the body while playing a game is like getting a BOGO deal at the grocery store!
 Kids will never know the benefits to their body that they are getting while having so much fun with these games and toys.

-Games and Toys to Promote Hand-Eye Coordination and Cognition
+Therapy toys & Games to Promote Hand-Eye Coordination and Cognition

 Sometimes kids need a little hand-eye coordination practice in an activity with less whole body movement to really learn how to use their vision to control their hand movements.
 These games are also usually a great cognitive challenge and can be played in prone or in all fours on the floor, or on a tabletop to promote optimal concentration!
 As an added bonus, most of these are also great for fine motor practice!

-Do you have any favorites to add to this list?
+Do you have any favorites to add to this list of therapy toys?
 We’d love to know about them!
 Leave a comment below or drop us a message via email or Facebook!

 Latest posts by Lauren Drobnjak (see all)